nebari-dev/nebari-self-registration/README.md

 ```

 ## User Registration
-How to register to try the playground:
+How to register for the playground:

 - go to [https://playground.jatic.net/](https://playground.jatic.net/)
 <p align="center">